-We admit at this point that we cannot be confident about how English speakers actually read the orthographic stimuli, which are psuedo-Japanese.
-An anonymous reviewer point out, for example, that a word-medial letter e can be read as "silent e", which would coerce the preceding vowel to be a diphthong.
-Concretely, given kosemuna, English speakers may have read it as [kowz.mow.nə], which consists of three syllables rather than four.
-Whether "ar" was read as a long final vowel is 458 also questionable, given that some dialects drop word-final "r" (e.g. McCarthy 1993).9 Also, when 459 English speakers count the "length" of names, it is more likely that they count syllables rather 460 than moras.
-Given these limitations, it is necessary that we interpret the results of Experiment 461 3 with caution.
-Nevertheless, we believe that it is interesting to obtain the data from English 462 speakers, using the (almost) same set of stimuli.
-A follow-up experiment with English speakers 463 should be run, ideally after the corpus analysis of English Pokèmon names (for which see the 464 conclusion section below).
-We hope to situate Experiment 3 as a stepping-stone for better Pokèmon 465 experiments with English speakers in the future.
-466
+We admit at this point that we cannot be confident about how English speakers actually read the orthographic stimuli, which are pseudo-Japanese.
+For example, a word-medial letter e can be read as "silent e", which would coerce the preceding vowel to be a diphthong.
+Concretely, given kosemuna, English speakers may have read it as [kɔwz.mow.nə], which consists of three syllables rather than four.
+Whether "ar" was read as a long final vowel is also questionable, given that some dialects drop word-final "r" (e.g. McCarthy 1993).12 Also, when English speakers count the "length" of names, it is more likely that they count syllables rather than moras.
+Given these limitations, it is necessary that we interpret the results of Experiment 3 with caution.
+Nevertheless, we believe that it is interesting to obtain the data from English speakers, using (almost) the same set of stimuli.
+A follow-up experiment with English speakers should be run, ideally after a corpus analysis of English Pokémon names (for which see the conclusion section below).
+We hope to situate Experiment 3 as a stepping-stone for better Pokémon experiments with English speakers in the future.

-467 4.1.2 Participants
+4.1.2 Participants

-The call for participants was announced on the authors' SNS pages, which were shared by their col-468 leagues.
-The instructions of the experiment were almost identical to that of Experiment 2, except 469 that they were given in English.
-The participants were told that since the stimuli were "pseudo-470 Japanese," they were to imagine that they were working for a Japanese company for coming up 471 with Pokémon names for the next generation.
-A surprisingly high number of participants (=33) 472 reported that they had studied sound symbolism.
-The reason may be because the call for partic-473 ipants was advertised by a number of university professors and graduate students, and there may 474 have been several student participants who learned about sound symbolism in their linguistics or 475 psychology class.
+The call for participants was announced on the authors' SNS pages, which were shared by their colleagues.
+The instructions of the experiment were almost identical to that of Experiment 2, except that they were given in English.
+The participants were told that since the stimuli were "pseudo-Japanese," they were to imagine that they were working for a Japanese company for coming up with Pokémon names for the next generation.
+A surprisingly high number of participants (= 33) reported that they had studied sound symbolism.
+The reason may be because the call for participants was advertised by a number of university professors and graduate students, and there may have been several student participants who learned about sound symbolism in their linguistics or psychology class.
 After removing these participants, 68 naive speakers remained for the analysis.
-476

-477 4.2 Results
+4.2 Results

 Figure 7 shows the ratios of expected responses averaged across all the English-speaking participants.
-All but the second conditions show responses that are higher than the chance level (=0.5) to a statistically significant degree (from left to right: average=0.55, t(67) = 2.35, p < .05; average=0.48, t(67) = -0.80, n.s.; average=0.55, t(67) = 2.24, p < .05; average=0.79, t(67) = 7.05, p < .001).
+All but the second conditions show responses that are higher than the chance level (= 0.5) to a statistically significant degree (from left to right: average = 0.55, t(67) = 2.35, p < 0.05; average = 0.48, t(67) = -0.80, n.s.; average = 0.55, t(67) = 2.24, p < 0.05; average = 0.79, t(67) = 7.05, p < 0.001).

-9We unfortunately did not ask for dialects of the participants, so a by-dialect analysis is impossible.
+12 We unfortunately did not ask for dialects of the participants, so a by-dialect analysis is impossible.